jfjlaros/simpleRPC/README.rst

 This is reflected on the host, where the methods are now named ``digital_read()`` and ``digital_write()`` and where the provided API documentation is also available.
-In our client reference implementation documentation, we show an example_ on how this works.
+In the client reference implementation documentation, contains an example_ on how this works.

 Further reading